 #Winter Climbing Week – 5 Day Residential Course

-This course is designed for those with some winter walking and winter mountaineering experience who want to get to grips with that unusual and yet most rewarding medium of Scottish Winter Climbing.
+Designed for those with some winter walking and winter mountaineering experience who want to get to grips with that unusual and yet most rewarding medium of Scottish Winter Climbing.
+Our 5 day courses allow us the most detailed and comprehensive programme to fully explore and understand the syllabus.

 Winter Climbing tackles significantly more technical ground than mountaineering, using ropes, dual modern ice axes and specialist equipment such as ice screws to ascend stunning routes in comparative safety.
 Mountaineering techniques, experience and competency are required to access and exit the climbs safely.
 Therefore, confidence and expertise in analysing and moving over more consequential terrain than on a walking course is required.
-Suitable for those with significant prior experience of the winter environment, such as a Winter Skills Course (and possibly a Winter Mountaineering Course) with us, plus perhaps 1 season minimum of personal winter walking.
-Participants must also be physically fit and have some recent summer scrambling/mountaineering/climbing experience as a minimum.
-A winter climbing route is NOT the ideal first place to learn removal of basic trad gear such as nuts and cams.
+Suitable for those with significant prior experience of the winter environment, such as a Winter Skills Course (and possibly a Winter Mountaineering Course) with us, plus 1 season minimum of personal winter walking.
+Participants must also be physically fit and have some recent summer walking or scrambling experience as a minimum.
+Any prior climbing experience is advantageous – a winter climbing route is not the ideal first place to learn removal of basic trad gear such as nuts and cams! 😉

 5 nights accommodation